Local number portability: Kenya

 In Kenya, announced in 2004 that mobile number portability would be available as of July 1, 2005 and fixed-line number portability as of July 1, 2006.
 Mobile Number Portability was officially launched on April 1, 2011.

 South Africa

 In South Africa, announced Number Portability Company (Pty) Ltd (Reg.
 No. 2005/040348/07) was established in 2005 and Mobile Number Portability was introduced on 10 November 2006.
 Geographic Number Portability (between fixed operators) was introduced on 26 April 2010.
 The Mobile Number Portability Company is jointly owned by the mobile and fixed operators including Vodacom, MTN, Cell C, Telkom and Neotel.

 Americas

 Argentina

 In Argentina, full mobile number portability is available since March 2012, being a law approved in 2000.
 It originally took up to ten working days to be effective.
-Since July 2017, however, takes up to a 24-hour period to be effective.
+Since July 2017, however, it takes up to a 24-hour period to be effective.